Different Types of Fibroids

 Subserosal fibroid symptoms tend to be somewhat different from those of intramural fibroids.
 For instance, women often experience fewer issues with their uterus and more symptoms involving neighboring organs like the bladder, rectum, or intestines.

 - A feeling of heaviness or fullness within the pelvic region

 - Abdominal pain and cramping

-Depending on their size and location, subserosal fibroids can sometimes cause an expanded uterus.
-Consequently, this may cause your abdominal region to extend and mimic the look of a pregnancy.
+Depending on their size and location, subserosal fibroids can sometimes lead to an expanded uterus.
+Consequently, this may cause your abdominal region to extend and mimic the look of the pregnant body.
 If you have taken a pregnancy test and it has come back negative or inconclusive, consult your doctor to see if you could have uterine fibroids.

-A submucosal fibroid develops within the innermost lining of the uterus, or endometrium.
+A submucosal fibroid develops within the innermost lining of the uterus or endometrium.
 Submucosal fibroids can develop individually or in clusters and vary in size.
-This type of fibroid is the one most likely to cause heavy menstrual bleeding.
+This type of fibroid is most likely to cause heavy menstrual bleeding.

 Common symptoms of submucosal fibroids include:

 - Heavy or prolonged menstruation

 - Passing frequent or large blood clots (bigger than a quarter)